thoughtworks/arthritiscampaign/README.md

 ### Get Flickr access token
 If you do't have Flickr access token, go to [flickraw](https://github.com/hanklords/flickraw#authentication).
 Copy the ruby script in the code block and save it as a ruby file (for example, 'auth.rb'). **Make sure replace the flickr api key and secret in the script.**
-Run the script and following the output instruction to get access token and secret generate in the console output.
+Run the script and following the output instruction to get access token and secret generated in the console output.
 Write down them for future use.

 	>ruby auth.rb